PaulGilchrist/kubernetes-example/README.md

    * If you will be installing to Azure Kubernetes Services (AKS) rather than locally, change the IP addresses above to match the AKS ingress gateway for `app`, `api`, and match a dedicated Azure Public IP you have added for the `queue`

-4) [Install Helm](https://helm.sh/docs/intro/install/) locally then use it to install an `nginx Kubernetes ingress gateway`. **Sometimes Ingress on Mac local Kubernetes will require both resetting Kubernetes and restarting Docker for it to function properly.**
+4) [Install Helm](https://helm.sh/docs/intro/install/) locally then use it to install an `nginx Kubernetes ingress gateway`. **Sometimes Ingress on Mac local Kubernetes will require restarting Docker Desktop for it to function properly.**

 ```
 helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace